stellarterm/stellarterm/directory/README.md

 To provide a cleaner user interface, StellarTerm directory logos follow the following guidelines:
 - 100x100px
 - png format; optimized using default settings of pngquant
-- 10% (10px) of space from each edge to give space to the logo.
+- 10px of space from each edge (leaving 80px for content) of space from each edge to give space to the logo.
 The graphic can extend up to 5% from the edge for flourishes and can extend all the way to the edge if that is how the logo is designed
-- Background color should either be relevant to the logo (such as if it's square) or transparency should be used
+- Background color should either be relevant to the logo (such as if it's square) or *transparency* should be used
 - Only one logo per domain name.
 Currently, StellarTerm does not support custom icons per currency